 This post contains affiliate links which means that if you click and make a purchase I may receive a small commission, at no cost to you.
 All opinions are my own.

-You just booked an epic international adventure!!
+You just booked an epic international adventure for your family!!
 Way to go!!!
-Before you slip into vacay mode, you need a travel checklist!
+Before you slip into vacay mode, you need an international checklist for travel!
 There are a few planning steps that are an essential part of traveling abroad.
-But have no fear, I’ve got you covered.
+But have no fear; I’ve got you covered.

-Here’s an experienced-based, detailed checklist of essential things to do to prepare for international travel.
+Here’s an experienced-based, detailed checklist of essential things to do to prepare for international travel checklist.

-After you tackle the items off of this checklist, you’ll be ready for international travel.
+After you tackle the items from this checklist, you’ll be ready for international travel.

 1. Make sure your passport and visa are current